-4.4.3 Assessment of Ordinary Watercourse Flooding from Surface Water Mapping form tributaries to the main rivers may not always be included in the models.
+4.3.3 Assessment of Ordinary Watercourse Flooding from Surface Water Mapping

+River modelling studies undertaken by the Environment Agency as part of their national programme of coastal and river modelling typically focus on flooding associated with main rivers, and therefore ordinary watercourses that form tributaries to the main rivers may not always be included in the models.
 In the absence of modelled flood extents for these watercourses, the Risk of Flooding from Surface Water Map (RoFSW) provides a useful indication of flood risk associated with these watercourses, particularly where they are flowing at surface level.
-The RoFSW mapping is provided in Appendix A Figures 8A-8D.
+The RoFSW mapping is provided in Appendix B Figures 8A-8D.
 Full details regarding the RoFSW dataset is provided in Section 4.5.3.